 - Skip diet drinks as well as they contain caffeine (which should be limited during pregnancy) and sugar substitutes.

-- Proper hydration is important during pregnancy, so make sure you drink plenty of water.
+- Proper hydration is important when trying to stay fit during pregnancy, so make sure you drink plenty of water.

 - Juices are great in limited amounts, but always make sure any juice you drink is pasteurized.